Strengthen your marriage and your communication - Build each other up

 Most often, we don’t mean to wound each other.
 But intentional or not, hurtful words can cut deep, not just into feelings but into the fabric of our marriage as well.

 Encouraging words, on the other hand, are like leaven in a marriage.
 They lift up our hearts and activate joy, filling our relationship with tenderness and delight.

-They speak life into our marriage!
-They breathe joy into our love.
+So begin today.
+Acknowledge the power of your words.
 Choose to speak life every day, my friend.

-Fill your home with words like “I really love you the way you…” and “You are so good at….”
+• Fill your home with words like “I really love you the way you…” and “You are so good at….”

-If you see your spouse struggling with work, uncertain about a decision, or feeling down, speak words of affirmation.
-“I know you can do this, love” can go a long way in boosting confidence and building up your spouse.
+Words”I know you can do this, love” can go a long way in boosting confidence and building up your spouse.

 A single word of appreciation can change the tone of the day, reminding your spouse that he or she is valued, seen, and loved.
+As you make encouragement a daily habit, you’ll see little sparks of joy springing up all through your day.
+A tender smile, a softened tone.

+Gratitude and affection will start to sprout happily in both your hearts.
 You’ll be building something truly wonderful — a deep, joyful Song-of-Songs kind of love that reflects God’s heart.

 Isn’t that a beautiful way to live and to love?